styleguidist/react-styleguidist/docs/Cookbook.md

 ## How to hide some components in style guide but make them available in examples?

-Enable [skipComponentsWithoutExample](Configuration.md#skipcomponentswithoutexample) option and do not add example file (`Readme.md` by default) to components you want to ignore.
+Enable [skipComponentsWithoutExample](Configuration.md#skipcomponentswithoutexample) option and do not add an example file (`Readme.md` by default) to components you want to ignore.

 Import these components in your examples: